 BitMEX overlays this with a sophisticated Liquidation Process which attempts to avoid liquidation on a position by increasing users’ maintenance margin requirements by either dropping them down to lower risk limit tiers, or cancelling any existing open orders that are taking up margin.

-In the event a liquidation cannot be avoid, the liquidation engine then takes over the position and attempts to close it in the market.
+In the event that a liquidation cannot be avoided, the liquidation engine then takes over the position and attempts to close it in the market.
 If the liquidated order cannot be filled, BitMEX then employs the Auto-Deleveraging System (ADL).
-ADL works by closing traders who hold opposing positions to the liquidated order and BitMEX’s system closes traders according to leverage and profit priority.
+ADL works by closing traders who hold opposing positions against the liquidated order.
+The system closes traders according to leverage and profit priority.
 That is, highly leveraged traders get closed out first.

 BitVC, BTCC Pro and CryptoFacilities also engage in a method of Deleveraging as their contract loss mechanism.
 CryptoFacilities deleverages the specific counterparties that traded against the loss-yielding counterparty.
 BTCC Pro closes traders who profited from correctly timed bottoms or tops, and BitVC closes profitable traders’ proportionately.